WASHINGTON Jan 22 The U.S. Supreme Court on

 Justice Stephen Breyer.

-Two patents are behind the case.
-Both have to do with
+The two patents in the case have to do with cardiac

-cardiac resynchronization therapy, a pacemaker that detects when
+resynchronization therapy, a pacemaker that detects when the

 electricity to correct its rhythm.
 It is used to treat

 Medtronic licensed the patents in question, but in 2007,

 Mirowski Family Ventures claimed Medtronic was developing new